Weekly Church Service – Easter 3: 19 April 2026

 Collect

-through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
+open the eyes of our faith, that we may see him in his redeeming work; who is alive and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen

 Readings